DJDanl/cpp-docs.pt-br/docs/atl/reference/crbmultimap-class.md

 ### <a name="parameters"></a>Parâmetros
  `key`
- Especifica a chave que identifica o (s) a ser excluído.
+ Especifica a chave que identifica o elemento (s) a ser excluído.

 ### <a name="return-value"></a>Valor de retorno
  Retorna o número de valores associados com a chave especificada.